rushimok73/AWS-SAA-C03-Notes/README.md

 4. Standby replica commits writes.

-If any error occurs with the primary database, AWS detects this and will failover within 60 to 120 seconds to change to the new database.
+If any error occurs with the primary database, AWS detects this and will failover within 60 to 120 seconds to change to the new database, by updating CNAME to point to replica

 This does not provide fault tolerance as there will be some impact during change.